ASIATIC ECHOES - THE IDENTIFICATION OF ANCIENT CHINESE PICTOGRAMS IN PRE-COLUMBIAN NORTH AMERICAN ROCK WRITING

 Here is "rock solid" demonstrable epigraphic proof that Asiatic explorers not only reached the Americas, but that they interacted positively with Native North American people, on multiple occasions, long before any European exploration of the continent.

 Note: As this is an ongoing research endeavor readers are encouraged to view and download the study's latest findings.
-These supplemental reports are provided above under the tab for "Additional Research Publications."
+To view the most recent edition of Asiatic Echoes click here to go to the external Academia.edu website.
+Additional supplemental reports are provided above under the tab for "Additional Research Publications."

 In this the final edition, the reader will find scholarly evaluations of 107 uniquely ancient Chinese pictograms located in North America along with supporting charts, academic commentary, and specific site information.

-No further editions or revisions of this report or website are planned.
-Rather, in the future each new Supplemental Research report will be freely posted on Academia edu., Researchgate.com, and The Digital Archaeological Record (www.tdar.org).
+No further revisions of Asiatic Echoes - 3rd edition, 2021 are planned.
+Rather, in the future each new discovery will posted as a Supplemental Chart on this site under the above heading of Additional Research Publications - Supplemental Charts.
+The previous 2018 edition of Asiatic Echoes is freely available from Academia edu., Researchgate.com, and The Digital Archaeological Record (www.tdar.org).

 Collectively, here is the long sought for written evidence that in pre-Columbian times ancient Asiatic explorers positively interacted with Native North American populations and left their script symbols upon the rocks of the continent.